 You’ll pay more if you want more accessories, like the multimedia dock or a Bluetooth headset.
 Many of the applications you can install on the phone require a small fee, and some, like the visual voicemail app, disappointingly carry a monthly charge.
 However, Google Voice is a good, free option, and it integrates seamlessly with the Droid.
 There are many other useful apps that are free.

 So far I like the Droid.
 It is a major improvement over the BlackBerry 8830.
-For those who like AT&T, check out the true cost of the iPhone 3G.

 Photo credit: allaboutgeorge